nicocriscuolo/OliveR/README.md

 library(devtools)
 ```

-5. Install older versions of the packages "rgdal" and "maptools", which are not available from the CRAN repository anymore:
+5. Install older versions of the packages "rgdal" and "maptools", which are not available in the CRAN repository anymore:

 ``` r
 install_version(package = "rgdal",